 I'm creating this discussion in the hope it will be helpful to all the New Years' Resolution Quitters, and to solicit comments from current community members, as well.
 If you are new here, let us help!
 If you have quit or are in the process, please give the newbies your best advice!

 The most important thing you can do right now is to educate yourself on what nicotine does to your body and mind.
 To that end, I highly recommend Allen Carr's “The Easy Way to Stop Smoking.”
 This is an easy and entertaining read.
-You can search for a free pdf of it on the net (copyright enforcement won't allow me to post the link here).
+You can search for a free pdf of it on the net (copyright enforcement won't allow me to post the link here), buy it online, or find it at your local library

 You should also read the posts here and perhaps go to the pages of folks who you think might be helpful.
-You might visit whyquit.com, quitsmokingonline.com and livewell.com for the good information contained there. @https://excommunity.becomeanex.org/groups/best-of-ex has lots of blogs written by members of this site with their experiences and guidance.
-You should also do the tracking and separation exercises suggested in My Quit Plan http://www.becomeanex.org/my-quit-plan.php
+You might visit whyquit.com, quitsmokingonline.com and livewell.com for the good information contained there.
+Best of EX has lots of blogs written by members of this site with their experiences and guidance.
+You should also do the tracking and separation exercises suggested in My Quit Plan My Quit Plan

 After you have completed the recommended reading, it will be time to make an informed choice of the quit aid, if any, you will use.
 If you go that route, I personally recommend the aids that don't let the addict control the dose such as the available prescription drugs or the patch.
 If used properly, gum, lozenges and inhalers are fine, but they need to be used only as a last resort.
 I have seen folks become addicted to them if they substitute them for every cigarette they used to smoke - just trading one addiction for another.
-I do not recommend the e-cigarette for three reasons: 1) the vapor has been compared to the polluted air in Bejing on a bad day, 2) they just provide another nicotine delivery system while continuing the hand to mouth smoking motion, and 3) the batteries can spontaneously catch on fire. .
-But – any method that you think will work well for you will be best for you.
+E-cigarettes are proving not to be as safe as originally thought, continue the hand-to-mouth motion and nicotine addiction, - so I would stay away from them, as well.

 The idea is to change up your routines so the smoking associations are reduced.
 Drink your coffee with your OTHER hand.
 If you always had that first smoke with your coffee, try putting your tennies on right out of bed, going for a quick walk, then taking your shower and THEN your coffee!
 Rearrange the furniture in the areas you used to smoke so the view is different.
 Buy your gas at a different station.
 Take a different route to work.
 Take a quick walk at break time where the smokers AREN'T.